mesonbuild/meson/docs/markdown/Gnome-module.md

 ### gnome.mkenums()

 Generates enum files for GObject using the `glib-mkenums` tool.
-The first argument is the base name of the output files.
+The first argument is the base name of the output files, unless `c_template` and `h_template` are specified.
+In this case, the output files will be the base name of the values passed as templates.

 This method is essentially a wrapper around the `glib-mkenums` tool's command line API.
 It is the most featureful method for enum creation.